muojp/itawaly/README.md

-# Itawaly - Control MacBooks' BCLM (Battery Charge Level Max) for Ubuntu / GNOME Desktop
+# Itawaly - Control MacBook's BCLM (Battery Charge Level Max) for Ubuntu / GNOME Desktop

 ## Introduction

-By installing Itawaly, you can control your MacBook's battery charge level max (BCLM) easily to maintain your battery in good condition for a longer period of time.
+By installing Itawaly, you can easily control your MacBook's battery charge level max (BCLM) easily to maintain your battery in good condition for a longer period of time.

 ![menu](https://github.com/muojp/itawaly/blob/images/menu.png)

  - You can manually set BCLM to 40% / 80% / 100%.
  - You can enable automatic BCLM management.
-   - In automatic mode, charge-level is controlled by 40-80% rule; charges up to around 80% then discharge until around 40% to reduce intermittent recharging.
+   - In automatic mode, charge level is controlled by the 40-80% rule; charges up to around 80% then discharges until around 40% to reduce intermittent recharging.
-   - When in automatic mode, you can still setup a single time full-charge manually which charges up to around 95%.
+   - When in automatic mode, you can still set up a one-time full charge manually, which charges up to around 95%.
 This is designed to be used before you are getting ready for a longer trip.

-Fig: When finished charging in automatic mode.
+Fig: When the charging is completed while in automatic mode, the icon indicating the target charge level automatically switches (upper right arrow), and along with that, a notification pops up indicating that the change has occurred (lower left arrow).
 ![charge-finished](https://github.com/muojp/itawaly/blob/images/finished-charging.png)

 ## Prerequisites

- - Ubuntu 22.04 w/ GNOME Desktop Environment
+ - Ubuntu 22.04 w/ GNOME Desktop Environment.
  - `SmcDumpKey` command is needed to perform BCLM changes.
-This command needs to be installed w/ setuid flag.
+This command needs to be installed with the setuid flag.
    - If not yet, run `./smc_dump_key.sh`.
- - `upower` command is needed to fetch current battery level.
+ - `upower` command is needed to fetch the current battery level.
    - If not installed, run `sudo apt install upower`.

 ## Install

-1. Run install script to install GNOME Shell Extension.
+1. Run the install script to install the GNOME Shell Extension.

 ```
 ./install.sh
 ```

-2. Log out & Log in again.
+2. Log out and log in again.

-3. Enable installed extension.
+3. Enable the installed extension.

 ```
 gnome-extensions enable bclm@muo.jp
 ```

-4. Log out & Log in again.
+4. Log out and log in again.

 ## Remove older versions / Uninstall